 Evening happy hour remained crowded and underwhelming for the duration.
 The quality of cocktails was inconsistent, although for the most part the Singapore gin slings were OK.

-For the most part, the quality of the snacks during happy hour were underwhelming – a significant contrast from other Marriott hotels we’d experienced.
+For the most part, the quality of the snacks during happy hour were also nothing special – a significant contrast from other Marriott hotels we’d experienced.

 Our final day approached.
 Given our flight wasn’t until 8pm we asked if we could have a slight extension to our check-out time.
 Grudgingly, we were given an extra hour but that didn’t filter through to any of the hotel’s other systems.
 Ten minutes after the advertised check-out time, while we were still in our room showering and packing, the phone rang and a reception staff member asked why we hadn’t checked out.
 That sort of thing is totally aggravating and completely unnecessary.